robertlove/Ionic-Passcode-Component/README.md

 ## Attributes

 The Ionic Passcode Component is easily configurable via HTML attributes.
+All attributes are optional.

 Name      | Type    | Default | Description
 --------- | ------- | ------- | -----------